Opportunities for Students

 College Students Can Participate in THEProject

 THEProject is an annual collegiate project management competition offered by WMPMI since 2011.
-Although project management tends to favor business, computer science, and engineering curriculums, students of all academic disciplines are highly encouraged to participate.
+Project management tends to favor business, computer science, engineering curriculums, and students of all academic disciplines are highly encouraged to participate.
 THEProject engages college students in the practice of project management, develops their leadership skills, and provides them with a showcase to demonstrate their leadership abilities on stage and in person with business and community leaders from West Michigan.
 THEProject is also more than just a competition.
 It has also helped students win jobs and has inspired new curricula centered on project management.

 Why WMPMI?